gregorwolf/SAP-NPM-API-collection/apis/node-vsi/README.md

 =============

 This project contains the VSI binding for node.js.
 It also includes the native libraries to run on Windows/Linux.
-If you need another platforms, please create a SAP support ticket to BC-CP-CF-SEC-IAM.
+If you need another platforms, please create a SAP support ticket to BC-XS-SEC.
+The library is supposed to be used for on-premise systems, because for cloud scenarios there is another solution.

 ## Installation
 The module has moved to npmjs.org npm registry.
 Ultimately all SAP modules will be there soon.